Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Always Terminating Algorithm

 Argument (4): \emph{showing that invariant (ii) holds.~~}

-The function $\sStore_i()$, which $p_i$ calls in line~\ref{ln:safeStoreSend}, repeatedly sends to all processors the message $\mathrm{SAVE}$ until $p_i$ receives matching $\mathrm{SAVEack}$ messages from a majority of processors.
+The function $\sStore_i()$, which $p_i$ calls in line~\ref{ln:prevEqReg}, repeatedly sends to all processors the message $\mathrm{SAVE}$ until $p_i$ receives matching $\mathrm{SAVEack}$ messages from a majority of processors.
 Theorem~\ref{thm:terminatingAlgConvergence} and the assumption that $R'$ is consistent imply that every received $\mathrm{SAVEack}$ message can be associated with a matching $\mathrm{SAVE}$ message that was indeed sent during $R$.
 Thus, the rest of the proof shows that the existence of this majority of acknowledgments from processors $p_j \in \sP$ implies that invariant (ii) holds (due to the intersection property of majority groups).
-According to lines~\ref{ln:safeStoreArrival} to~\ref{ln:safeStoreSendAck}, the arrival of the message $\mathrm{SAVE}$ to $p_j \in \sP$ assures that $\pndSnap_j[i].fnl \neq \bot$ before sending the message $\mathrm{SAVEack}$ back to $p_i$.
+According to lines~\ref{ln:safeStoreArrival} to~\ref{ln:safeStoreSendAck}, the arrival of the message $\mathrm{SAVE}$ to $p_j \in \sP$ assures that $\pndSnap_j[i].\mathit{fnl} \neq \bot$ before sending the message $\mathrm{SAVEack}$ back to $p_i$.
 This is due to Theorem~\ref{thm:terminatingAlgConvergence} and the assumption that $R$ is consistent. \end{claimProof}

-\begin{claim} Within $\bigO(1)$ asynchronous cycles, the system reaches a state $c' \in R'$ in which for any non-faulty processor $p_j \in \sP$ it holds that $\pndSnap_j[i]=(s,y,\bullet):y\neq\bot$ (or at least one of the lemma invariants holds). \end{claim} \begin{claimProof} We first consider the case of $j=i$ before considering the case of $j \neq i$.
+\begin{claim} The property of eventual helping-scheme triggering holds (Definition~\ref{def:dissemination}) or at least one of the lemma invariants holds. \end{claim} \begin{claimProof} We first show that the claim holds for a majority of the processors by considering the case of $j=i$ before considering the case of $j \neq i$.
+Then, we show that the claim holds for any processor that performs an unbounded (possibly infinite) number of write operations concurrently with $p_i$'s snapshot operation.